ayonious/springboot-bootstrap/README.md

 1. Sample Rest Endpoints
 2. Unit Tests and Integration tests
-3. All updated versions of dependenies
+3. All updated versions of Dependencies
 4. Lombok Samples
+5. Use of @Value and application.yaml file reading

 ## Build and run from jar
 ```